 Bilateral Economic Relations

-The United States is one of Argentina's largest trading partners with a historic high of $22 million in trade in goods and services in 2011.
+The United States is one of Argentina's largest trading partners with a historic high of $23 billion in trade in goods and services in 2012.
 U.S. exports to Argentina include machinery, oil, organic chemicals, and plastic.
 U.S. imports from Argentina include mineral fuel and oil, aluminum, wine, iron and steel products, and preserved foods.
-The two countries have signed a bilateral investment treaty, and the more than 500 U.S. companies are among the top investors in the country with nearly $15 billion invested in the country.
-U.S. direct investment in Argentina is mostly in mining, nonbank holding companies, and manufacturing.
+The two countries have signed a bilateral investment treaty, and more than 500 U.S. companies are among the top investors in the country with nearly $20 billion invested in Argentina as of 2013.
+U.S. direct investment in Argentina is mostly in industry/agriculture, natural resources, finance, and services.
 In 2007, the U.S. and Argentina modernized a bilateral civil aviation agreement to update safety and security and provide for more-frequent flights between the two countries, allowing for increased volumes of tourism and business travel.

 Argentina's Membership in International Organizations

 Argentina and the United States are active participants in many of the same international organizations and forums, including the United Nations, Organization of American States, International Atomic Energy Agency, the G-20, and the World Trade Organization.
-Argentina joined the UN Security Council as a non-permanent member in January 2013.
+Argentina completed its eighth rotating membership as a member of the UN Security Council at the end of 2014.

 Argentina maintains an embassy in the United States at 1600 New Hampshire Ave.
 NW, Washington DC 20009; tel.
 (202) 238-6400.